Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe Radeon HD 5870 should be quite a bit (about 70%) better at AA than the Radeon HD 7770, and also will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 5870 should be a lot (approximately 70%) better at AA than the Radeon HD 7770, and also capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison